A planning-related degree could be for you if you are:

 See the Route to Chartered Town Planner section below for more information about our RTPI accredited qualifications and the flexibility of the planning programme at Newcastle.

-Newcastle is ranked in the top 10 UK universities for planning in The Times Good University Guide 2013, The Guardian University Guide 2013 and The Complete University Guide 2014.
-We also ranked sixth nationally for overall student satisfaction in the 2012 National Student Survey.
+Newcastle is ranked in the top 5 UK universities for planning in The Times/Sunday Times Good University Guide 2014, The Guardian University Guide 2014 and The Complete University Guide 2014.
+We also achieved an overall student satisfaction score of 91% in the 2013 National Student Survey.

 This programme is more vocationally oriented and this is reflected in the different methods of tuition we use.
 This means a typical week may involve lectures, seminars, and individual and group project work.
 Field trips in the UK and abroad are integral to the programme and form a key part of tuition and assessment.